No, apple cores and seeds are not safe for dogs. While dogs can eat just about anything you feed them, they shouldn’t eat apple cores and seeds.

 If it’s hard denying your canine friend apples because you love apples, there are great ways to feed apples to dogs.
 The AKL (American Kennel Club) doesn’t prohibit apples.
 In fact, they aren’t listed as poisonous to dogs.
 Your dog stands to get a healthy dose of Vitamin C, Vitamin A, and dietary fiber from apples.
 However, you need to serve them properly to avoid common risks.

 For instance, apples should be cut into small slices.
 It's not recommendable to give your dog an entire apple or large chunks for them to chew at once.
 The dental formula of dogs can't be able to chew whole apples properly.
 It's actually better to feed your dog apple flesh only.
-Remove the stem and core for the reasons mentioned above.
+Remove the stem and core for the reasons mentioned above and only feed small apple slices.

 While cyanide poisoning is highly unlikely even if your dog chews up apple cores, there are several health risks.
 If your dog's liver isn't in perfect condition, they may not be able to neutralize the cyanide present in chewed apple seeds leading to a buildup.
 Apple cores can also choke and cause digestive problems.